 The first thing you need to do is unplug the CPU fan and heat sink.
 Blowing out dust from your CPU and from your motherboard’s slots with compressed air is a good idea.
 If you have a vacuum cleaner with a crevice tool, you can also use that.
 Then, apply some canned air to the heat sink and blow it out into the vacuum.
 Please do the same thing with the CPU fan.
 Blow it out of the vacuum.
 That should do the trick!

 How to apply the Thermal paste properly?

 You can apply thermal paste easily.
 Over the entire surface of the processor, the paste should be applied in a thin and even layer.
 Be sure to completely remove any air bubbles from between the heatsink and the processor.
-Use a credit card or similar plastic card to spread the paste for best results.
+Use a credit card or similar plastic card to spread the paste for the best results.
 You’ll need to remove the protective plastic covering from the heatsink before applying the paste.
 This can usually be done by putting the heatsink in a bowl of warm water for 10 to 15 minutes.
 If necessary, you can cut away the plastic covering with a knife or other sharp object.
-Once you’ve applied the thermal paste, carefully replace the heatsink onto the processor.
+Once you’ve applied the thermal paste, carefully replace the heatsink with the processor.

 Frequently Asked Questions

 How to clean thermal paste off CPU without al*cohol?

 There is a much easier way to remove the thermal paste.
 I have used it many times, and it always works like a charm.
 You can do it in less than 5 minutes.
 Start by removing the heatsink from the CPU.
 You can use either a piece of cloth or a flat-edged screwdriver for this.
 Then take a razor blade (the one you use for shaving) and slide it very carefully under the thermal paste.
 Keep it between the CPU and the heatsink and drag it down vertically.